hargunkour/hargunkour/README.md

 ## Hi there 👋
+I'm a second year Computer Science student with a major in AI and minor in Economics at Queen's University with a strong passion for design, development, interactive AI’s
+🌱 <Currently working on building projects />

 <!--
 **hargunkour/hargunkour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.